Commitment on Volunteer Crowdsourcing Platforms: Implications for Growth and Engagement: Model

 \begin{subsection}{Optimal Policy in the Adoption Growth Non-Dominance Regime} As discussed above, in the \regimeA, there is no trade-off between short-term certainty in matching and long-term market growth.
 We now turn our attention to the regime where \temporary \ matches are better for long-term market growth, i.e., when the \gap \ is positive.
 We call this the \emph{Adoption Growth Non-Dominance (AGN)} regime.
 In this regime, the market can choose to promote the growth of the \worker \ side of the market by reducing adoption and correspondingly increasing the size of the spot market in the subsequent period.

-As a consequence of Lemma \ref{lemma:myopicisbest}, when $z_t = 0$ is myopically optimal in the \regimeB, no adoption is the optimal policy in period $t$.
-Further, as established in Theorem \ref{thm:myopic}, $z_t = 0$ is myopically optimal if the \gap \ is positive and market thickness for volunteers (as measured by their ex ante number of compatible matches) exceeds a threshold.
+As a consequence of Lemma \ref{lemma:myopicisbest}, when $z_t = 0$ is myopically optimal in the \regimeB, disallowing adoption is the optimal policy in period $t$.
+Further, as established in Theorem \ref{thm:myopic}, $z_t = 0$ is myopically optimal if the \gap \ is positive and market thickness for volunteers {$(cd_1)$} exceeds a threshold.
 If the market thickness continues to grow beyond that threshold, a policy of no adoption will remain optimal.
 Based on this insight, in the following theorem, we characterize the optimal policy in the \regimeB \ when the market is sufficiently thick.

 \begin{theorem}[Optimal Policy in the \regimeB] In the \regimeB \ (i.e., $\gamma > \alpha -\alpha'$), if $d_\tau \geq \bar{d}$, and $v_\tau \geq \bar{v}$, then $z_t = 0$ is optimal for all $t \in [T] \setminus [\tau-1]$, where $\bar{d}$ and $\bar{v}$ are the unique solutions to the \emph{minimum market thickness} program defined in \emph{(MMT)}. \end{theorem}